Psophodes: Song

-Feeding
+Food and feeding

 Whipbirds and wedgebills generally feed on prey including insects (hexapoda) and spiders (Araneae).
 Methods used by these birds include gleaning (approximately 64%), probing and prizing (approximately 34%), and snatching (approximately 2%).

 In an analysis of the eastern whipbird feeding environment, it is noted that most food is found on the ground (53%), however, bark branches (32%), tree trunks (6%), loose bark (6%), and foliage (3%) are additional food substrates.
 In addition to this research, the eastern whipbird has an average foraging height of 1.1m showing the bird does not feed very high off the ground.

 Psophodes are known as predators to the endangered Caley's Grevillea tree (Grevillea caleyi).
 They eat this fruit by dropping it onto the ground, hitting the fruit with its bill and breaking it in pieces.

 Psophodes are also known to eat sunflower seeds.
 Whilst eating these seeds, two eating positions are used including the ‘upright’ and ‘downward’ stance.
 The ‘upright’ stance consists of raising the tibia from the tarsus holding the body up and forward.
 The ‘downward’ stance includes dropping the knee and ankle joints so they are resting on the ground.
 The tip of the tail rests on the ground for further support.
 Psophodes do not seem to have a preference for left or right foot feeding (as consistent with other species of birds).

-Reproduction/breeding
+Breeding

 Little is known about the reproductive success and breeding of Psophodes, which is unfortunately the same for the rest of the family Cinclosomatidae.
 It is known, however, that in the eastern whipbird, the female would produce clutches of two or occasionally three eggs.
 A feature that can be seen in other Psophodes; it is an evolutionary characteristic of endemic Australian Passerines.
 The reason for the low number of clutches is not well known, however, it has been put down to limited food availability, predation risk, and seasonal fluctuations in resources.

 The breeding season for Psophodes is approximately 5–6 months and have an average incubation period of 20 days.
 Females are responsible for nest building and incubation.
 In order to accommodate for the low clutch sizes, Psophodes normally produces multiple clutches during the breeding season.

 Nests are bowl shaped usually 95mm (average) deep and 131mm (average) in diameter.
 They are tightly made using sedges (A. scabra, Lepidosperma spp.) and Dasypogon bromelifolius on the outside and finer sedges, grasses, and twigs on the inside.
 Once fledged, the birds usually stay close to the nest as they cannot yet fly.
 The adults continue to feed their young for 2 months after their young have fledged.